 • vomit;

-After 2-3 days, small papules appear on the child's body, head, limbs and face.
-After 7-8 hours, the loose elements are transformed into rounded vesicles up to 5 mm in diameter, filled with transparent exudate.
-After another 2 days, the bubbles fall off, dry out and transform into a brown crust on the surface of the skin.
-In the future, the crusts are separated, leaving gradually discolored age spots on the skin of the newborn.
+After 2-3 days, small papules appear on the child’s body, head, limbs and face.
+After 7-8 hours, the granular elements are transformed into rounded vesicles with a diameter of up to 5 mm, filled with transparent exudate.
+After another 2 days, the bubbles fall off, dry out and turn into a brown crust on the surface skin.
+Subsequently, the crusts separate, leaving gradually discolored pigment spots on the newborn’s skin.

-Very often, chickenpox in infants is manifested by a rash on the epithelium of the oral cavity, larynx and genitals.
-Loose elements are opened and transformed into superficial ulcers.
-After 3-5 days, erosion on the mucous membrane heals without leaving a trace.
+Very often, chickenpox in infants manifests itself as a rash on the epithelium oral cavity, larynx and genitals.
+The loose elements open up and transform into superficial ulcers.
+After 3-5 days, erosions on the mucous membrane heal without leaving a mark.

-Dr. Komarovsky draws the attention of parents to the fact that with chickenpox, the loose elements do not appear simultaneously, but with pauses of 20-30 hours.
-In view of this, a polymorphic rash is found on the baby's skin, consisting of papules, vesicles and crusts.
-The appearance of new rashes is accompanied by a sharp rise in temperature.
+Dr. Komarovsky draws the attention of parents to the fact that with chickenpox, rash elements do not appear simultaneously, but with pauses of 20-30 hours.
+Because of this, a polymorphic rash consisting of papules, vesicles and crusts is found on the baby’s skin.
+The appearance of new rashes is accompanied by a sharp increase in temperature.

-Babies who carry chickenpox acquire permanent, lifelong immunity to the disease.
+Children who suffer from chickenpox acquire stable, lifelong immunity to this disease.
 Antibodies reliably protect the body from reinfection.
-However, Dr. Komarovsky and many other pediatricians believe that with a sharp weakening of immune forces, people who have previously had chickenpox can become infected a second time.
+However, Dr. Komarovsky and many other pediatricians believe that with a sharp weakening of immune forces, people who have previously had chickenpox may become infected a second time.

-Chickenpox in children under one year old is successfully treated on an outpatient basis.
-Dr. Komarovsky and his colleagues insist on hospitalization only in those clinical cases when the disease proceeds in an atypical form with pronounced manifestations of general intoxication of the body.
+Chickenpox in children under one year of age can be successfully treated on an outpatient basis.
+Dr. Komarovsky and his colleagues insist on hospitalization only in those clinical cases when the disease occurs in atypical form with pronounced manifestations of general intoxication of the body.

-Unfortunately, a system of etiotropic treatment of chickenpox in children under one year old has not yet been developed.
-All measures taken by doctors are purely symptomatic....
+Unfortunately, a system for etiotropic treatment of chickenpox in children under one year of age has not yet been developed.
+All measures taken by doctors are purely symptomatic..
 Most often, the therapy program includes:

-• Examination of a small patient, drawing up a map of symptoms and a treatment program for the disease.
+• Examination of a small patient, drawing up a map of symptoms and treatment programs for the disease.

 • Bed rest for a week.